Md-Alqma/mern-shop-now/README.md

    - Create a `.env` file in the root directory.
    - Define the following variables: `MONGODB_URI`, `SECRET_KEY`, `PAYPAL_CLIENT_ID`.
 6. Start the development server: `npm run dev`

-Make sure to replace `your-username` with your actual GitHub username in the clone command.

 ## Technologies Used